Security is Foundational

 Starting with configuring the network access, here you have multiple options to control it.
 Perhaps the simplest concept is making the resources public or private.
 Your VM might have a vulnerable OS version, but if nothing can reach it and it cannot reach the internet, the risk is considerably lower.
 Not only can you run most compute and database services in a private network, but you can also configure fully managed services to be accessible through the provider's internal network (without traversing the internet) by leveraging services such as AWS PrivateLink and Azure Private Link.

 Furthermore, you can (have to) configure firewalls.
 Here the services vary a bit.
-GCP calls them VPC firewall rules.
+Google Cloud calls them VPC firewall rules.
 You define them at the VPC level and can optionally choose to which instances they should apply based on tags (they are not equivalent to AWS/Azure tags.
-In GCP, the equivalent would be the resource labels) or service accounts (almost every resource can have an identity, which in GCP, is given by service accounts).
+In Google Cloud, the equivalent would be the resource labels) or service accounts (almost every resource can have an identity, which in Google Cloud, is given by service accounts).
 In AWS, you work with security groups that are assigned to virtual machines.
 Besides allowing traffic (by default everything is denied) from certain IP addresses or CIDRs, you can also choose based on the security group of the source (please make use of this).
-You can also achieve this in Azure, but you have to combine two types of resources: network security groups (these are the actual firewalls) and application security groups (you can associate these with the network tags from GCP).
+You can also achieve this in Azure, but you have to combine two types of resources: network security groups (these are the actual firewalls) and application security groups (you can associate these with the network tags from Google Cloud).
 In fact, here are the sources you can configure for each provider:

 - AWS: CIDRs, IP addresses, security groups, prefix lists (if you want to allow traffic coming only from certain AWS services)